-Once you know what sensitive data you have and its storage locations, you can review your security policies and procedures to assess whether all data is protected by risk-appropriate measures.
+Once you know what sensitive data you have and its storage locations, you can review your security and privacy policies and procedures to assess whether all data is protected by risk-appropriate measures.
 By categorizing all your sensitive data, you can prioritize your efforts, control costs and improve data management processes.

-Examples of data classification categories
+Types of data classification categories

-There is no one “right” way to design your data classification model and define your data categories.
-For instance, U.S. government agencies often define three types of data: Public, Secret and Top Secret.
-NATO used a five-level scheme for the Manhattan Project.
+There is no one right way to design your data classification model and define your data classification categories.
+For instance, U.S. government agencies often define three data types: Public, Secret and Top Secret, while NATO used a five-level scheme for the Manhattan Project.